-Sustainability Report June 2011- June 2012
+Sustainability Report June 2012- June 2013

-Version 8.0
+Version 2.0

-TOBAM June 2012
+TOBAM June 2013

 This report summarizes TOBAM's continuous engagements to support Corporate and Social Responsibility (CSR).
 It begins with a commitment from TOBAM to support both the United Nations Global Compact and Principles for Responsible Investment, and continues with a number of definitions that aim to explain our engagement activity.
-We conclude by explaining how CSR is implemented at TOBAM.
+We conclude by explaining how CSR is implemented at TOBAM both as a company and as an investor.